+Comp Computed romography

 Course Lect.
 Lab Course

 Number Course Title Hrs.
 Hrs.
 Cr.

 First Seme ster

 RAD 196 On Site Training Clinical

 Internship in CT 0 5 1

 RAD 242 CT Procedures and

 Instrumentation 2 0 2

 RAD 247 Cross Sectional

-Anatomy for CT/MR 3 5 $\frac{0}{5}$ 3 6
+Anatomy for CT/MR 3 5 0 5 3

-Suggested ( Credits & Hours for Semester 5 5 6
+Suggested (Credits & Hours for Semester 5 5 6

-Second Ser nester
+Second Sen Second Semester

 HLT 145 Ethics for Healthcare

 Personnel 2 0 2

 RAD 195 Topics in Pharmacology

 for Technologists I 0 1 1

 RAD 196 On Site Training Clinical

 Internship in CT 0 10 2

 RAD 295 Topics in CT

 Registry Preparation 3 5 0 3 8

-Suggested ( Credits & Hours for Semester 5 11 8
+Suggested (Suggested Credits & Hours for Semester 11 8

-Total who can provide decurren 10 16 14
+Total 10 16 14

-\Students who can provide documentation of continuous employment in CT for a minimum of one year prior to the application deadline have the option of NOT completing the RAD 196 clinical class requirements.
+^{}Students who can provide documentation of continuous employment in CT for a minimum of one year prior to the application deadline have the option of NOT completing the RAD 196 clinical class requirements.